oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/oac-vision/oac-vision.md

     ![](./images/lab4_311.png " ")

-This concludes this Lab.
+This concludes this Workshop.
 Thank you!

 ## Learn More